 What is It:

 Lye’s real name is sodium hydroxide.
-It is originally derived from ash (We can easily gather a different form that makes a softer soap called potassium hydroxide or potash from firewood ashes).
+It is originally derived from ash (We can easily gather a different form that makes a softer soap called potassium hydroxide or potash from firewood ashes, but it needs to be filtered through straw with water.
+Some of our great grandparents made soap this way).

-It will react with water.
-The chemical reaction produces an invisible gas and heat!
-Blasting your lye water mixture to a whopping 200 degrees F, depending on your starting water temperature.
+Lye will chemically react with water.
+The chemical reaction produces an invisible gas and heat, blasting your lye water mixture to a whopping 200 degrees Fahrenheit, depending on your starting water temperature.

 How to Use it: